It’s a typical day in the Adventure Treks world! Today,

 - And Leadership Summit is starting their summit of Mt.
 Adams.

 All over the country, Adventure Treks students are challenging themselves through outdoor activities while being immersed in some of the most beautiful scenery in the country.
 Each trip has its own unique story and its own special community, but the outcomes are the same.
 Our students have made a conscious choice to leave the comforts of home behind along with their digital and social media and have chosen to do something bold, something most of their peers from home would never do, something where they will have to dig deep, be uncomfortable, and help define the person they want to be.
-I’m proud of them, and they have every right to be proud of themselves.
+We’re proud of them, and they have every right to be proud of themselves.
 And while they are having a ton of fun, they are building skills that will help them thrive into adulthood.

 One of the opportunities Adventure Treks offers students is the chance to build a new narrative, or change slightly the story we tell ourselves about how we fit into the world.
-Some of the narratives that I hope students bring home after their summer include:
+Some of the narratives that we hope students bring home after their summer include:

 - I am capable of more than I thought.
 When the going gets tough, I can work harder, and I will eventually succeed.